Alliedium/awesome-devops/22_networks_vlan_opnsense_vms_25-oct-2022/README.md

   - manjaro1 to manjaro2, manjaro3
   - manjaro2 to manjaro3, manjaro1
 ---------------------------------------------------------------------------
-- Set up network connection via _nmtui_
+- Set up network connection via _nmtui_ in manjaro3 VM terminal:
   - edit a connection
   - wired connection to know parent edit
   - add a connection